chipguyhere/MqttTemplates/README.md

 # Arduino Over-The-Air Functionality

-Each example also includes support for Arduino Over-The-Air update functionality, so you can flash new revisions of your sketch code over the network, but it is disabled until you set a password.
+Each example also includes support for Arduino Over-The-Air update functionality, so you can flash new revisions of your sketch code over the WiFi or Ethernet, but it is disabled until you set a password.
 Simply setting a password in your sketch before uploading it over Serial/USB will enable the function.
 Your ESP32 device will then advertise itself over the network as being able to accept Over-The-Air updates.
 Enabling it the first time requires flashing the sketch over serial/USB, but from then on, the Arduino IDE can see and update the device over the network if selected as the "port".

-Despite the word "air" in the naming, Over-the-Air updates are supported for both Ethernet and WiFi devices.

 ## Troubleshooting